 Based on what was collected, we can conclude that the Wrack Line is a diverse habitat that acts as a food source for many organisms.
+Biodiversity is the range and variation of life in an ecosystem.
 These findings also show that the organisms present in different seasons vary, as none of the original species collected in the fall were found in the spring.
 The biodiversity that was observed is valuable to human life because we are dependent on it for a stable environment.
 Greater species diversity ensures natural sustainability for all life forms.
 Each organism is part of a complex chain of natural events that help other populations and communities remain active and alive.
 Other values of biodiversity include potential sources of new foods, medicines, and energy which can lead to advances in science.